been a victim of hate crime? we're here to help

 We believe that hate crime can become a thing of the past.
 The only way that will happen is if people are brave and come forward to report the crimes.
 At Proud Youth we are here to support you all the way.
 You don’t need to suffer in silence and you never need to feel that you are alone.

-Below is a video from Warwickshire Police about combating hate crime.
-It's an interesting video worth watching if you have a few minutes.
 The Police DO take hate crime seriously and there is support available if you find yourself becoming a victim of it.

 Proud Youth is run by Warwickshire Pride